-For the years ended December 31, 2022, and 2021
+For the three months ended March 31, 2023 and 2022

-This management's discussion and analysis ("MD&A") of the financial condition and results of operations of Adastra Holdings Ltd., together with its wholly-owned subsidiaries (the "Company" or "Adastra") constitutes management's review of the factors that affected the Company's financial and operating performance for years ended December 31, 2022 and 2021.
+This management's discussion and analysis ("MD&A") of the financial condition and results of operations of Adastra Holdings Ltd., together with its wholly-owned subsidiaries (the "Company" or "Adastra") constitutes management's review of the factors that affected the Company's financial and operating performance for the three months ended March 31, 2023 and 2022.
 This MD&A has been prepared in compliance with the requirements of National Instrument 51-102 Continuous Disclosure Obligations.
-This MD&A should be read in conjunction with Adastra's audited consolidated financial statements ("financial statements") for the years ended December 31, 2022 and 2021 which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This MD&A should be read in conjunction with Adastra's unaudited condensed interim consolidated financial statements for the three months ended March 31, 2023 and 2022, and the audited consolidated financial statements for the years ended December 31, 2022 and 2021 which have been prepared in accordance with International Financial Reporting Standards ("IFRS").